tenebrius1/tp/docs/UserGuide.md

 ### Editing the data file

-`CLITutors` data is saved as 1 JSON file `[JAR file location]/data/addressbook.json`.
+`CLITutors` data is saved as a JSON file `[JAR file location]/data/clitutors.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="block" class="alert alert-warning">
-<b>:heavy_exclamation_mark: Caution:</b> If your changes to the data file makes its format invalid, `CLITutors` will discard all data and start with an empty data file at the next run.
+<b>:heavy_exclamation_mark: Caution:</b> If the data file's format is invalid after manual changes, `CLITutors` will discard all data and start with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------